Hatching Brine Shrimp the Easy Way!!!

 Fill your hatchery with cool tap

-water up to the water line that you made earlier.
+water up to the water line.
 This is about 1 quart of water.
 By the

 time the shrimp hatch, the water should be at or close to room